 In yoga tradition, it is called“Ananda”, a Sanskrit word meaning "divine bliss", "unending joy" or “spiritual ecstasy”.
 In birth, it is the expansion of a woman’s entire being to more closely match her God Self.

 Birthing my daughter, Amrta was an ecstatic experience.
 I felt the power of nature flow through me and I surrendered to its force.
 It was as if I opened to the flow of creation.
 In Fredrick Leboyer’s words “it was an occasion of vibrating with the universal rhythm, a moment to feel the perfect accord of what is below with what is above, a merging with the cosmic dance”.

 I felt that my body was no longer my own but the opening gate through which my daughter’s soul expression entered the world.
 I became the ultimate vessel for her re-emergence and this created an opening in my physical body forever.
 I have since experienced this blissful flow of energy, which purifies as it moves, in many other forms.
-Like when I dance, make love, breastfeed, commune with nature or practice yoga.
+Like when I meditate, garden, dance, make love, breastfeed, commune with nature or practice yoga.